 My primary academic service commitment throughout my career has been with the American Risk and Insurance Association (ARIA).
 I am a past president of ARIA, having served as a member of ARIA’s board of directors from 2001-2004 and as an officer from 2005-2008.
 In 2005, I organized the inaugural meeting of an international conference called the World Risk and Insurance Economics Congress.
 A second World Congress occurred in 2010 in Singapore, a third World Congress was convened in 2015 in Munich, and a fourth World Congress is scheduled to convene in 2020 in New York, NY.

-In 1996, I was honored as a recipient of the ARIA President’s Award.
-The purpose of this award is to recognize an individual’s distinguished, sustained, and significant service contributions to ARIA.
-To this day, I am actively involved with ARIA and continue to serve on various committees for this association.
-I also continue to be an active member of two Casualty Actuarial Society (CAS) committees: 1) the Committee on Theory of Risk and 2) the CAS-ARIA Prize Paper Committee.
+I continue to remain actively involved with ARIA and serve on various committees for this association.
+I also am a member of two Casualty Actuarial Society (CAS) committees: 1) the Committee on Theory of Risk and 2) the CAS-ARIA Prize Paper Committee.